Liv Lisa Fries: Career

 Fries received her most prominent role to date when she was cast in 2016 as Charlotte Ritter in the German television show Babylon Berlin, in which she stars as a police stenographer from a poor background who uses her resourcefulness and connections to investigate a series of crimes in Weimar Republic-era Berlin.
 The first two seasons of the show were filmed over eight months beginning in May 2016 and released consecutively from October–December 2017.
-Babylon Berlin has been very popular in Germany as well as with international audiences, and has elevated Fries to international prominence; Fries is considered one of Germany's upcoming stars and has been featured in many magazines.
-For her portrayal, Fries shared an Adolf Grimme Award with the Babylon Berlin team.
+Babylon Berlin has been very popular in Germany as well as with international audiences, and has elevated Fries to international prominence.

 The show went on a year-long production hiatus during which Fries filmed two projects; she played a recurring role in both seasons of the 2017 American TV series Counterpart, and also co-starred in the film Prélude with Louis Hofmann.
-In late 2018, Fries began the six-month shoot for the third season of Babylon Berlin which premiered in Germany in January 2020 and arrived on Sky Atlantic in March 2020.
-In June 2020, production on a fourth season was underway and premiered in 2022.
+In late 2018, Fries began the six-month shoot for the third season of Babylon Berlin, which premiered in Germany in January 2020 and arrived on Sky Atlantic in March 2020.
+The fourth season premiered in 2022.
+The fifth and final season began filming in the winter of 2024 and completed filming in December 2025.